DanaKChilds/NBA-Player-Similarity-Tool/README.md

-# NBA Player Similarity Finder
+# NBA Player Similarity Tool

 This project is an interactive web application built using **Streamlit** and **Flask** that allows users to find NBA players with similar statistical profiles.
 It combines player biographical information and performance data from the NBA API (1996–2024) and uses cosine similarity via scikit-learn to compare players based on per-game statistics.